Kimai maintainer since 2007

 Visible elements like form labels, headings, menu items, error messages, and many more can be changed.

-Only the text from the following “domains” cannot be changed:
+The text from the following “domains” cannot be changed:

 Extract the ZIP file and upload the included directory and all files to your Kimai installation to the new directory: